KittyGiraudel/a11y-dialog/README.md

 dialog.hide();
 ```

 There is also a `destroy()` method that will hide the dialog and remove the event listeners the instance registered.
+Note that it will *not* remove the dialog element from the DOM.

 ## Events